bryxnco/Simple-Responsive-Component/README.md

 }
 ```

-For the summary side of the component i sed both flexbox and grid for laying out the content.
+For the summary side of the component i used both flexbox and grid for laying out the content.

 In the detailed overview of results i used an ul element with li instead of just using nested divs in order to make the layout more semantic.